dr. B. Hunyadi

 Borbála (Bori) Hunyadi was born in Budapest, Hungary.
 She received a MSc degree in electrical and computer engineering from the Pazmany Peter Catholic University in 2009.
 In the same year she joined Stadius, Department of Electrical Engineering at KU Leuven, where she worked in close collaboration with the Laboratory for Epilepsy Research, and she obtained her PhD degree in 2014.
 She continued working in Stadius as a postdoctoral researcher on the ERC advanced grant Biotensors, and she served as the research lead on the Imec-ICON project SeizeIT.
 Between February and May 2016 she was a visiting researcher at the University of Oxford, and in May 2017 she visited the Christian Albrechts University of Kiel.
 In 2018 she was awarded one of the “Delft Technology Fellowships” for outstanding female academic researchers.
 In October 2018 she joined the Circuits and Systems group at TU Delft as an assistant professor.

 Her research interests include biomedical signal processing and machine learning for biomedical pattern recognition.
-More specifically, she is interested in multimodal signal processing and fusion, blind source separation, tensor decompositions and wearable signal processing to better understand healthy and pathological physiology, in particular brain activity in epilepsy.
+More specifically, she is interested in multimodal signal processing and fusion, blind source separation, tensor decompositions and wearable signal processing to better understand healthy and pathological physiology.
+In particular, she is leading projects on ECG, EEG and (functional) ultrasound signal processing for a variety of applications including atrial fibrillation, epilepsy, neuroscience research and cancer detection.

 EE2S31 Signal processing